SIPFernandes/My-PS4-eShop/README.md

 # My-PS4-eShop
 This eshop was developed for web applications development subject as the final project, it was made with the codeigniter framework.
 The theme was free so I chose my favorite console PS4 from Sony!!

-It's allocated in the University of Algarve server, this is the address:
+It's allocated in the University of Algarve server, click the link below:

 [MyPs4eShop](all.deei.fct.ualg.pt/~a41674/LAB12/index.php/eshop)